 The College Mental Health Challenge

 It has been well documented that there is a positive relationship between students’ emotional health and their persistence to college completion.1 Unfortunately, an increasing number of college students are now experiencing emotional health issues2—to the point that it has become a public health concern.3 Today on college campuses, loneliness and isolation among students is the norm.
-Exacerbated by Facebook and other social media outlets, many students have this ill conceived idea that everyone else is having more fun and living a better life than they are.
-Our program aims to negate this perception.
+Exacerbated by social media, many students have this ill conceived idea that everyone else is having more fun and living a better life than they are.
+Our programs aim to negate this perception.
 Furthermore, studies show that many students who experience attrition-triggering emotional challenges do not utilize campus counseling centers, often because of lingering social stigmas or self-imposed stigmas associated with seeking help.3 Nationally, just over11% of students sought out mental health services that were available to them.4

 The foregoing findings highlight the need to augment traditional “passive programming,” which relies on students making individual, self-initiated contact with personal counselors with a more intrusive, campus-initiated educational approach.
 This proactive method brings mental health education directly to students, particularly those who may lack the assertiveness or cultural proclivity to seek it out on their own.